The Ritz-Carlton Toronto offers top service

 A bathroom in a class of its own

-The best part of our room is the bathroom.
-It is as big as some other hotel rooms and actually consists of three parts: a walk-in shower with large shower head and a mirror, a separate toilet that secures privacy, and a bath and two sinks that leave nothing to be desired.
-When brushing your teeth, we can inform you about the weather of the following days via a TV in the mirror.
-The most pleasant detail in our bathroom, however, is the underfloor heating, which we - energy-saving - can turn on as needed.
-It turns off automatically after one hour.
-Energy efficiency is a big issue in this room: all the lights and switches are equipped with motion detectors and turn off automatically as soon as the guest leaves the room.
+The best thing about our room is the bathroom.
+It is as large as some other hotel rooms and actually consists of three parts: a walk-in shower with a large shower head and a mirror, a separate toilet that ensures privacy, and a bathtub and two sinks that leave nothing to be desired.
+While brushing our teeth, we can find out about the weather for the following days via a television in the mirror.
+The most pleasant detail in our bathroom, however, is the underfloor heating, which we can switch on as needed to save energy.
+It switches off automatically after an hour.
+Energy efficiency is a big issue in this room.
+All lights and switches are equipped with motion detectors and switch off automatically as soon as the guest leaves the room.

 Exquisite breakfast at the Ritz-Carlton Toronto

 Exquisite is the breakfast we take as guests of the Club Lounge on the top floor of the Ritz-Carlton Hotel the next morning.
 We are almost the only guests in this elegant lounge and choose a two-table by the window overlooking the tower and lake.
-Shawn Chisholm, the helpful concierge of the lounge, who helped us so well the day before, to find out the best route for our sightseeing tour, greets us like two old acquaintances and pours us a cup of coffee without being asked, although that is not one of his duties.
+Shawn Chisholm, the helpful concierge of the lounge, who helped us so well the day before, to find out the best route for our sightseeing tour, greets us like two old friends.
+He pours us a cup of coffee without asking, even though that isn't one of his duties.

-While we walk in amazement around the table on which the breakfast buffet is set up, he comes up to me again and offers me his business card.
-“The next time you come to Toronto, get in touch.
-I'm happy to help you plan your stay, even if you're not staying at our hotel.
-Just call me,” with these words he says goodbye to us and leaves me completely perplexed by so much willingness to help.
+As we walk in amazement around the table on which the breakfast buffet is set up, he comes to me again and holds out his business card.
+“Next time you come to Toronto, get in touch.
+I would be happy to help you plan your stay, even if you don't stay in our hotel.
+Just call me,” with these words he says goodbye to us and leaves me behind, completely perplexed by so much willingness to help.

 A continental breakfast that exceeds all expectations